intel/AI-PC_Notebooks/Text-Summarizer-Browser-Plugin/README.md

-# Text summarizer browser Plugin
+# Text summarizer browser Plugin Sample

 A plug-and-play Chrome extension seamlessly integrates with Flask and leverages an OpenVINO backend for fast and efficient summarization of webpages (via URL) and PDFs (via upload).
 Powered by LangChain tools, it handles advanced tasks like text splitting and vectorstore management to deliver accurate and meaningful summaries.